simfeng/microblog/_posts/2016-07-21-mercurial-usage.md

 then, start to edit it.

-if got anyquestion about config, try to solve it by
+if got any question about config, try to solve it by

     $ hg help config